theNicelander/AWS-Certified-Cloud-Practitioner-2019-Notes/README.md

 ## AWS Security groups
 Act as built in built-in firewalls, control how accessible instances are and what traffic is allowed and denied.
 Default all incoming is denied and outgoing allowed

+# Module 4 - Architecture
+> Describe basic characteristics of AWS cloud, principles and value proposition

+## Well architected framework
+There to help customers.
+Guide to help you with the design of your architecture

+### 5 Pillars:
+**Security**: Ability to protect systems while delivering value through risk assessment and mitigation.
+Least privilege, all layers, shared responsibility.

+**Reliability**: Ability to recover from failure & to meet demand.
+Foundations, change management, failure management.
+Test, automatically recover, scale horizontally

+**Performance efficiency**: Select the best solution, review when new things come out, monitor performance and know the tradeoffs for your solution.
+Democratise advanced technologies, go serverless, experiment

+**Cost optimisation**: Cost effective resources, match supply with demand, increase cost awareness, optimise over time.

+**Operational excellence**: Manage and automate changes, respond to events, define the standards to mange daily operations

+## Fault tolerance
+Ability of a system to remain operational
+* SQS, S3
+* RDS - Auto backup, multi-az

+## Highly available
+Ensure systems are always accessible
+* Elastic load balancers, elastic IP, route53, autoscaling, Cloudwatch

+## Web hosting
+Can host many types of web applications.
+AWS allows you to scale as your business grows and to meet sudden spikes of demand